itsharshschoice/Design-and-Layout-of-a-6T-SRAM-Bitcell/README.md

 ## **Project Description**

 ### **Objective**
-The objective of this project is to design, simulate, and layout a 6T SRAM bitcell using Cadence Virtuoso, and analyze its static noise margin, read/write functionality, and power dissipation.
+The objective of this project is to design, simulate, and layout a 6T SRAM bitcell using Cadence Virtuoso, and analyze its static noise margin, read/write functionality, and power dissipation and post-layout verification.

 ### **Tools & Technology**
 - **Cadence Virtuoso** – Schematic design, simulation, and layout.